Berry naked cake with soft vanilla layers, fresh berries, and a light mascarpone frosting for a simple, elegant dessert.

 Description

-How to make a fresh berry semi-naked cake with mascarpone frosting and fresh berries (for a 6 inches / 15 cm diameter cake, 8-10 slices)
+How to make a fresh berry semi-naked cake with mascarpone frosting and mixed berries.
+A soft vanilla buttermilk cake filled with a light mascarpone cream and fresh fruit (6-inch / 15 cm cake, 8–10 slices).

 Ingredients